anita-singh-sys/HiddenRealities/README.md

-# FHEVM Hardhat Template
+# Encrypted Secrets with Zama FHE

-A Hardhat-based template for developing Fully Homomorphic Encryption (FHE) enabled Solidity smart contracts using the FHEVM protocol by Zama.
+This project stores user generated secrets on-chain by combining symmetric encryption in the browser with Zama's Fully Homomorphic Encryption (FHE) tooling.
+Each secret is encrypted client-side with a random EVM address that is itself encrypted through the Zama relayer before being persisted on-chain.

 ## Quick Start